facebookexperimental/Recoil/docs/docs/api-reference/core/selector.md

 - `dangerouslyAllowMutability` - In some cases it may be desireable allow mutating of objects stored in selectors that don't represent state changes.
 Use this option to override freezing objects in development mode.
 - `cachePolicy_UNSTABLE` - Defines the behavior of the internal selector cache.
 Can be useful to control the memory footprint in apps that have selectors with many changing dependencies.
   - `eviction` - can be set to `lru` (which requires that a `maxSize` is set), `keep-all` (default), or `most-recent`.
 An `lru` cache will evict the least-recently-used value from the selector cache when the size of the cache exceeds `maxSize`.
 A `keep-all` policy will mean all selector dependencies and their values will be indefinitely stored in the selector cache.
 A `most-recent` policy will use a cache of size 1 and will retain only the most recently saved set of dependencies and their values.
-  - Note the cache key in a selector's internal cache is a chain of dependencies and their values, and that key points to the output of the full run of the selector given that chain of dependencies.
-This means the size of the internal selector cache is a function of both the number of dependencies and the number of values for each dependency.
+  - Note the cache stores the values of the selector based on a key containing all dependencies and their values.
+This means the size of the internal selector cache depends on both the size of the selector values as well as the number of unique values of all dependencies.
-  - This is an unstable API and may change in the future.
+  - Note the default eviction policy (currently `keep-all`) may change in the future.

 ---